Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-java-applicationinsights.md

 The following prerequisites are required in order to complete the steps in this article:

 * An Azure subscription; if you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits] or sign up for a [free Azure account].
-* A supported Java Developer Kit (JDK).
+* A supported Java Development Kit (JDK).
 For more information about the JDKs available for use when developing on Azure, see <https://aka.ms/azure-jdks>.
 * [Apache Maven](http://maven.apache.org/), version 3.0 or later.

 ## Create a custom application using the Spring Initializr